 For questions regarding the magazine, to submit a piece, request a copy of the print publication, or discuss how you might support the magazine, email firstname.lastname@example.org.

 Hanna Baumann is currently completing her PhD on the politics of mobility in Jerusalem at the Centre for Urban Conflicts Research in Cambridge.
 She previously edited the Oxford Monitor of Forced Migration and the German-language publication ad hoc.
 Her wider research interests include refugee and housing rights, urban memory controversies, and the ethics of photography.

 Theo Di Castri

-based between Edmonton, New York and Mexico City.
+, an international summer school that brings together adolescents from across the Americas to study the War on Drugs.
 He holds an MPhil in History and Philosophy of Science from Cambridge University and a BA in Neuroscience and Comparative Literature and Society from Columbia University.
 He tweets at @theodicastri

 Johannes Lenhard takes care of the administration of KR as the editor-in-chief when he is not on the streets of Paris pursuing his PhD in anthropology on homelessness.
 He likes to write small things from time to time for places such as Vestoj.

 is a writer-flâneuse in London.
 She studied existentialism and phenomenology at the University of Chicago and Cambridge.
 She has written for the Times Literary Supplement, the Financial Times, and McSweeney’s and tweets at @becbecliuliu

 is a PhD Candidate in Social Anthropology at the University of Cambridge.
 Her research explores contestations over public space in the ‘late capitalist’ urban landscape, as well as the relationship between independent art, radical politics, and speculative development.
 She also co-convenes the Power and Vision research group at CRASSH